 Conclusions

-As for people who are not genuine Christians, there is no valid reason for them to expect God to forgive them for any of their sins, regardless of whether they are intentional or unintentional, unless they truly trust in Jesus Christ as their Savior.
+As for people who are not genuine Christians, the Bible provides no valid reason for them to expect God to forgive them for any of their sins, regardless of whether the sins are intentional or unintentional, unless these people not only confess their sins to God, but also sincerely trust Jesus Christ’s death on a cross as the atonement for their sins.
 [For a discussion of how to receive God’s forgiveness, click on “What Must a Person Do to Be Assured of Eternal Salvation?]